mjumbewu/django-rest-framework-csv/README.md

 1. A `setup.py` that makes your life easy and doesn't suck.
 2. A simple layout that lets you run the app's tests without installing it into an existing project.
-3. A `tox` config to allow you to run your tests against multiple environments.
+3. A sample `.travis.yml` config file.

 Creating a new app
 ==================